GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/perl/index.md

 - The input values used during Setup Client are stored in a configuration file (oxd-settings.json).

-## Endpoints (oxd-server and oxd-https-extension)
+## Endpoints

-The oxd-server provides the following methods for authenticating users with an OpenID Connect Provider (OP):
+The oxd-server and oxd-https-extension provide the following methods for authenticating users with an OpenID Connect Provider (OP):

 - Available OpenID Connect Endpoints